 Moco Museum

-Although we all know Moco Museum for its combination of contemporary and digital art, few know that among its most striking attractions is the Diamond Matrix, a fully immersive installation that transforms light and color into a kaleidoscopic spectacle that you can enter.
+While we all know Moco Museum for its combination of contemporary and digital art, few know that among its most striking attractions is the Diamond Matrix, a fully immersive installation that transforms light and color into a kaleidoscopic spectacle you can enter.
 In addition, Studio Irma’s Reflecting Forward exhibition navigates concepts such as empathy and the future through immersive digital works.